 - Kill “Energy Vampires” – Did you know that appliances leech energy even when they’re powered down?
 Large appliances like fridges, desktop computers, and especially televisions can be draining power even when they’re off, to the extent that as much as 20% of your electric bill can come down to this “vampire power” usage.
 Turns out that every appliance that stays plugged in is pulling electricity, and most appliances continuously use energy even when “off” to perform updates, connect to servers, and record data.
 To reduce your energy leaks, be sure to unplug all your devices that you can when you’re not using them.
 This is easier if you’re using a power strip that allows you to quickly flick off appliances without reaching down and physically unplugging them.

 We hope this article helped you with some ways you can reduce home energy usage beginning tomorrow.
 Our company specializes in helping homeowners improve the energy efficiency and comfort of their homes utilizing modern window film technology.
-If you have any questions or would like more information, please click HERE and call us at (402) 933-4545 or email us at email@example.com.
-We would be happy to discuss the options with you and provide you with a free, no obligation quote of implementing a residential window tinting product into your Omaha, Nebraska area home.
+If you have any questions or would like more information, please click HERE.
+If you have questions about our services, call us at (866) 683-5820 or email us at email@example.com.
+We would be happy to provide a free, no obligation consultation and estimate of implementing a window film solution in your Omaha, Nebraska home.